 While the Chase format did make the end of the year mildly more interesting, it was never a secret that it was contrived solely to increase television ratings to compete with the NFL.
 At first, the ratings did increase, and the Chase was hailed as a success; but by this year, the ratings for ALL NASCAR races have gone down across the board, with only one or two exceptions.
 The reason for this, I believe, is due to a couple of simple things.
 One, the newness of the Chase format has worn off for the casual fan, and two, the television coverage itself is downright disgusting.

-So, in lieu of trashing the Chase format, I would simply get rid of it, instead making a change awarding a win with at least 75 more points than second place.
-The possibility of one driver locking up the championship early would be greatly reduced, unless he/she were drastically ahead of the rest of the field… in which case that driver should probably be the champion, anyway.
+So, in lieu of trashing the Chase format, I would simply get rid of it, instead making a change to award a win with at least 75 more points than second place.
+The possibility of one driver locking up the championship early would be greatly reduced, unless he/she were drastically ahead of the rest of the field… in which case that driver should probably be the champion anyway.
 Think about this: Tony Stewart could win all the remaining races and still not be listed in the record books as finishing in the top 10 in 2006.
 What would that say about the validity of the current Chase format?
 To me, it says it’s a publicity stunt that needs to go.

-In that instant in 1979, NASCAR became sort of the “reality TV” of the sports world.
+In that instant in 1979, NASCAR became sort of the reality TV of the sports world.
 Here was a world of tough guys in tough cars going head to head on the track and in the infield.
 NASCAR should embrace that.
-Everyone loved Dale, Sr., not only because of his skill behind the wheel, but also because of his “bad boy” image.
-NASCAR itself could be the “bad boy” of the sports world…not the “entertainment show” it has become.
+Everyone loved Dale Earnhardt Sr., not only because of his skill behind the wheel, but also because of his bad boy image.
+NASCAR itself could be the bad boy of the sports world, not the entertainment show it has become.
 The most important thing, again, is to give the viewers what they want to see.

 Those are just a few of the changes that I would make to save NASCAR.
 If you want to join my new Brian France Fan Club, let us hear what changes YOU would make.
-Just remember…the diaper changing experience is optional.
+Just remember, diaper-changing experience is optional.